 Conclusion: Why the Skye Terrier?

-The loyal, good-tempered, and fearless Skye Terrier is a devoted family companion.
+The loyal, good-tempered, and fearless Skye Terrier temperament makes them a devoted family companion.

 Skye Terriers have minimal exercise requirements, but they do need weekly grooming.